stjordanis/hal9-vscode/README.md

     .attr('fill', 'yellow')
 ```

-You can log commands back in your console using simply use `console.log`, which has been overriden in the output window to write back to VSCode.
+You can log commands back to the console using `console.log`, which has been overridden in the output window to write back to VSCode.
 Try sending the following line:

 ```js
 console.log('Tada!');